 As a beauty-lover, I often feel I pang of guilt at how my unsustainable purchasing patterns and personal care habits are affecting the environment around me – and I’m not alone in my thoughts.
 Research conducted by the leading market research group, Mintel, indicates that sustainability is a growing concern amongst millennial consumers.
 But what can we do to reduce our environmental impact?

-There are a number of ways we can implement changes to make our Beauty and Personal Care routines more sustainable.
+There are many ways we can implement changes to make our Beauty and Personal Care routines more sustainable.
 Please keep reading for 5 simple sustainable beauty swaps that can reduce the environmental impact of your beauty routine.

 Helpful Sustainability Vocabulary

-- Single-Use: a term which refers to a product which may be used once before being thrown out.
+Single-Use: a term that refers to a product which may be used once before being thrown out.
 Examples include Q-Tips, plastic plates, makeup remover wipes

 5 Simple Sustainable Beauty Swaps

 1 | Swap single-use cotton-rounds for cloth cotton rounds or face cloths that can be washed and reused

-Rather than buying cotton rounds that need to be disposed after one use, consider investing in multi-use, washable cloth cotton rounds or specialty face cloths that are intended for makeup removal.
+Rather than buying cotton rounds that need to be disposed of after one use, consider investing in multi-use, washable cloth cotton rounds or specialty face cloths that are intended for makeup removal.

 2 | Swap single-use facial wipes for cleansing oil/milk, face wash, or micellar water

-If you still use facial wipes to remove your makeup, consider switching to a more sustainable alternative such as a cleansing oil, milk, or balm, a heavy duty face wash, or a micellar water.
-These cleansing methods are more sustainable because one they create less waste than a traditional wipe.
+If you still use facial wipes to remove your makeup, consider switching to a more sustainable alternative such as a cleansing oil, milk, or balm, a heavy-duty face wash, or micellar water will effectively remove makeup.
+Also, these cleansing alternatives are more sustainable because they create less waste than a traditional wipe.

 3 | If possible, swap makeup removers overall for micro-fiber clothes that only need water to remove makeup

 If you can, consider ditching makeup remover and single-use cotton rounds altogether!
 Instead, invest in a Makeup Eraser (or similar clothes) that only require water to gently, but thoroughly remove makeup.
 Using clothes like this can eliminate waste.

 4 | Swap individually packaged sheet masks for DIY sheet masks or Bio-Cellulose sheet masks